sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 The existing mode, which we term as '**Local mode**' has all container images burned in the image and the systemd manages the features.
 Under the hood, the systemctl service calls feature specific scripts for start/stop/wait.
 These scripts ensure all complex dependency rules are met and use `docker start/stop/wait` to manage the containers.

 With this proposal, we extend container images to kubernetes-support, where the image could be downloaded from external repositaries.
 The external Kubernetes masters could be used to deploy container image updates at a massive scale, through manifests.
 This new mode, we term as "**kubernetes mode**".
-FOr short we use the word "kube" interchangeably.
+For short we use the word "kube" interchangeably.

 # Requirements
 The following are the high level requirements to meet.